-An intensive study and practical application of the principles of grammar and composition with emphasis on written communication.
-Instruction includes use of the library; review of the parts of speech; study of spelling, punctuation, sentence structure, vocabulary; and the writing of themes.
+An intensive study and practical application of the principles of grammar and composition with the emphasis on written communication.
+Instruction includes use of the library; review of the parts of speech; study of spelling, punctuation, sentence structure and vocabulary; and the writing of themes.
 Required of all Freshmen.
 Offered first semester; second semester and summer on demand.
 4 semester hours credit.

 English 102.
-A Continuation of English 101.
+Grammar and Composition (A Continuation of English 101).

-The course includes further study of grammar but is chiefly concerned with giving the student further practice in composition.
+This course includes further study of grammar but is chiefly concerned with giving the student further practice in composition.
 Representative prose and poetry is read and analyzed with a view to improving reading speed and learning to write and punctuate correctly.
 Prerequisite: English 101.
-Required of all Freshmen.
-Offered second semester; first semester and summer on demand.
-4 semester hours credit.
+Required of all freshmen.
+Offered first semester; second semester and summer on demand. semester hours credit.